Professional team working on laptops in modern workspace

 Retainage is the silent killer.
 You finish a $200K job, and the GC holds $20K for 90 days.
 Meanwhile, you've got crew to pay and a new job to mobilize.
 That $20K gap can stall your entire operation.

 Working capital loans solve this. $20K-$75K funded in 2-4 days, repaid over 6-18 months.
-You're paying 14-28% depending on your credit and revenue, but you're paying it with money from jobs you've already completed.
+Your rate depends on your credit and revenue, but you're paying it with money from jobs you've already completed.
 The cost is a rounding error compared to missing a mobilization deadline.

 Then there's the winter.
 If you're a roofer in Minneapolis or a concrete contractor in Chicago, December through March is survival mode.
 Revenue craters while fixed costs stay flat.
 A line of credit opened in October — before you need it — gives you a draw-down reserve for those months.
 You only pay interest on what you use.